-Determine the value of your overseas assets by historical cost or market value, whichever was greater.
-Use the exchange rate at 30 June 2009 to convert the value of the assets to Australian dollars or, if you disposed of the assets during the year, use the exchange rate at the time of disposal.
+- the historical cost or market value, whichever is greater - the exchange rate at 30 June 2010 to convert the value of the assets to Australian dollars or, if you disposed of the assets during the year, the exchange rate at the time of disposal.

-Print X in the YES box at P item 20 if your overseas assets - tangible or intangible - were valued at A\$50,000 or more, even if you did not receive any income from those assets this year.
+Print X in the Yes box at P item 20 if the value of your overseas assets was A\$50,000 or more.
+Otherwise print X in the No box.

-□ written on your tax return:

-- the total amount of your assessable foreign source income - your net taxable foreign employment income - your taxable foreign pension or annuity income - the total amount of your other net foreign source income - your net foreign employment income that is exempt from tax - the total amount of your foreign income tax offsets that you can claim - □ attached to page 3 of your tax return your signed SCHEDULE OF ADDITIONAL INFORMATION - ITEM 20, if you need to send us one - $\hfill\square$ kept your records with your other documents.
+- □ written on your tax return as applicable: - your assessable foreign source income - your other net foreign employment income - your net foreign pension or annuity incomes, without and with UPP - your net foreign rent - your other net foreign source income - your Australian franking credits from a New Zealand company - your net foreign employment income shown on payment summaries - your foreign employment income that is exempt from tax - your foreign income tax offset - your answer to the question about the value of your overseas assets - □ attached to page 3 of your tax return your signed Schedule of additional information - Item 20, if you need to send us one - □ kept your records with your other documents.

-Rent
+Rent Income 21